webrecorder/browsertrix/docs/develop/frontend-dev.md

 This will open `localhost:9870` in a new tab in your default browser.

-Saving changes to files in `src` will automatically reload your browser window with the latest updates.
+Saving changes to files in `src` will automatically reload your browser window with the latest UI updates.

+To stop the development server type <kbd>Ctrl</kbd> + <kbd>C</kbd> into your command line terminal.

 ## Scripts